UntitledsTakenNOOOO/dehacked-attack/pk3-defense/README.txt

 * FIST: The Antaresian Reliquary marine can punch much harder than the ordinary marine.
 * CHAINSAW: slashes at a slightly increased speed compared to the vanilla chainsaw, but it's not as significant as other changes.
 * MACHINEGUN: Rather than start with a pistol, the Antaresian Reliquary marine starts with a fairly useful machine gun.
+    * Balanced Mode: No longer is the weapon perfectly accurate.
+It still fires absurdly fast for a pistol, however.
 * SHOTGUN: Fires ever so slightly faster, compared to the ordinary doom shotgun.
 * SUPER SHOTGUN: Autoloading shells means you can speedload this wonderful weapon even faster.
 * ROCKET LAUNCHER: Overall slightly buffed compared to the normal rocket launcher.